SupaxInc/learning-dev_blockchain/Blockchain 101.md

 #### Creating Tokens on the Ethereum Blockchain

+In this section, I will be teaching you how to create your own **token** and as an example we will be creating the **SupaxCoin**.

 ##### What are tokens?

-As everyone knows, Ethereum is a currency on its own but what people don't know is that other currencies may co-exist within the Ethereum blockchain.
+As everyone knows, Ethereum is a currency on its own but what people don't understand is that other currencies may co-exist within the Ethereum blockchain.
 The 'currency of a currency' in blockchains may also be known as **tokens**.

 Tokens are important for blockchains because they are used for decentralized applications (**dApps**).
-These applications are decentralized because they are not being ran by a single entity (e.g, the government), it runs on a peer to peer network of many computers.
-Imagine the Ethereum blockchain as the main hub of networks and the different dApps that are built on top of it are ran through the main hub.
+These applications are decentralized because they are not being ran by a single entity (e.g, the government), it runs on a peer to peer network comprised of many computers.
+Since decentralized applications are not owned by a single person, the way to figure out ownership is by creating a crowdfund called an initial coin offering (**ICO**) which is similar to an IPO in stocks.
+The way ICO's work is that people are able to send their Ethereum to the dApp's ICO wallet address and the company will convert the Ethereum into their own token.

+There are many types of tokens on Ethereum: **ERC20** and **ERC721** are one of the two main types/guidelines of a token. **ERC** means **E**thereum **R**equest for **C**omments and the numbers are just the ID for the different set of rules for the token.

+**ERC20 (fungible)**: An ERC20 token runs on the Ethereum network.
+These types of tokens do not have any uses for it other than be traded/transferred from exchanges that support ERC20 tokens and are easily replaceable.
+However, some companies do use the ERC20 standard token to launch a crowdfund to be able to develop their own blockchain for their token.
+Additionally, this type of token may also be labelled as a **work token** because it acts as a shareholder for the dApp.

+Examples: TRON and OmiseGo piggyback on the Ethereum network as just tokens but plan to create their own blockchain.

+**ERC721 (non-fungible)**:  An ERC721 tokens are not replaceable and could be labelled as a **collectible** type of token.
+This means that when a dApp uses ERC721 they are able to create items that uses that standard that are unique rather than being duplicated like an ERC20 token.
+This type of token may also be called as a **usage token** because it contains value and could be used as a currency for the dApp.

+Examples: A dApp called CryptoKitties created on the Ethereum blockchain contain an ERC721 token which is a unique kitty that could be traded or transferred between other uses for value.

+##### Creating the Token

+We will be creating an ERC20 standardized token, which means we will be following the set of rules made by the Ethereum foundation to create this token.